 In 2011, I trained to become an oral historian for the Southern Foodways Alliance (SFA).
 The SFA is an institute of the Center for the Study of Southern Culture at the University of Mississippi.
-The SFA is known for its expansive collection of oral histories, documentaries and other forms of digital scholarship that catalog the rich traditions and changing foodways of the US South.
-Each year, the SFA hosts a tremendously successful symposium on southern food, drawing scholars, restauranteurs, writers, artists, and food lovers from across America to Oxford, Mississippi.
+The SFA is known for its expansive collection of oral histories, documentaries and other forms of digital scholarship that catalog the rich traditions and changing foodways of the U.S. South.
+Each year, the SFA hosts a symposium on southern food, drawing scholars, restaurateurs, writers, artists, and food lovers from across America to Oxford, Mississippi.
 In October 2011, I attended the symposium: The Cultivated South.
 I enjoyed a variety of talks including Shirley Herrod’s history of African American agriculture from Sherman’s Field Order through the Pigford case against the USDA.

-In May of 2011, I made my way up to Oxford, Mississippi on the Amtrak City of New Orleans line to attend a week-long oral history workshop conducted by renowned oral historian, Amy Evans Streeter.
+In May of 2011, I made my way up to Oxford, Mississippi on the Amtrak City of New Orleans line to attend a week-long oral history workshop conducted by Amy Evans Streeter.
 The workshop was an intimate setting attended by 10 scholars and was aptly named, “Gathering the Stories Behind the Food.”
 The SFA team greeted us with a delicious southern-style potluck that featured a handful of dishes from the SFA Community Cookbook as well as some tried and true family recipes that remain unpublished.

-In late summer and early autumn of 2011, I collaborated with my colleagues Sara Camp Arnold and Kate Medley to interview 20 farmers, customers, and long time supporters of the Carrboro Farmers’ Market, located just a few blocks from UNC Chapel Hill’s bustling campus.
+In late summer and early autumn of 2011, I collaborated with my colleagues Sara Camp Arnold and Kate Medley to interview 20 farmers, customers, and longtime supporters of the Carrboro Farmers’ Market, located just a few blocks from UNC Chapel Hill’s bustling campus.
 This project was dynamic in that, as ethnographers, we explored the network of food spaces that have contributed to the formation and sustainability of the Carrboro Farmers’ Market: the market itself, the farms, the restaurants, and the neighboring university.